theo-xiao-sg/handwriting_recognition/README.md

 # recognition of handwriting digits by using mouse click

-This project is an AI agent trained using KNN and Neural Network model to recognize handwriting digits (written by mouse click)
+This project is an AI agent trained using KNN and Neural Network model to recognize handwriting digits.
+The numbers are written by mouse left click in the pygame window.

 ## Running Guide